 Please keep in mind:

-- You must be a full time BYU employee to qualify for coverage under this plan.
+- You must be a full time BYU employee under age 70 to qualify for coverage under this plan.

 - If your primary insurance is through DMBA and you are leaving the DMBA coverage area for 90 days or more, contact the the BYU Benefits Office and review the BYU Benefits Services Out-Of-Area Coverage document.